-The Bruce Power RP Program documentation was assessed against guidance from WANO GL-2004 (Rev-1) [55] on the subject of RP-related OPEX.
+The Bruce Power RP Program documentation was assessed against guidance from WANO GL-2004 (Rev-1) [54] on the subject of RP-related OPEX.
 Specific guidance is provided primarily in the following clauses:

-- Chapter I Radiological Protection Organization and Administration - o I.C2: Leadership in Station Radiological Protection Activities - I.C6: Improving Performance
+- Chapter I Radiological Protection Organization and Administration - o I.C2: Leadership in Station Radiological Protection Activities - o I.C6: Improving Performance

-The review determined that the currently documented Bruce Power process for sharing OPEX externally, described in Section 4.3.1 of the procedure Processing External and Internal Operating Experience [142], focuses on higher threshold events where control of RP has been lost, as opposed to those at a lower threshold, which could prevent loss of RP control, or future, more significant, events from occurring.
-Nevertheless, OPEX is shared externally, and Bruce Power is considered to be in compliance with the guidance.
+The review determined that the currently documented Bruce Power process for sharing OPEX externally, described in Section 4.3.1 of the procedure Processing External and Internal Operating Experience [143], focuses on higher threshold events where control of RP has been lost, as opposed to those at a lower threshold, which could prevent loss of RP control, or future, more significant, events from occurring.
+However, significance level 2, 3 and 4 RP-related events were reported to the COG community from 2014 to 2016.
+RP Practices that are not documented in RP program governance are discussed in Section 5.6.

-The OPEX procedure [142] provides for the communication of the results of events at all significance levels to management, and for the initiation of Training Change Requests based on the results of investigations so that lessons learned can be incorporated into future training.
+The OPEX procedure [143] provides for the communication of the results of events at all significance levels to management, and for the initiation of Training Change Requests based on the results of investigations so that lessons learned can be incorporated into future training.